of Players

 The Wrap Up

-This is a tough one to wrap up.
-I really like the core concepts around the game, and I’m sure it will really shine as more expansions are added.
-Additionally, the app is well made, without any obvious implementation flaws holding it back.
-On the other hand, the app is incredibly bare bones, one of the slimmest feature sets we’ve seen.
-Online play is limited to real time only.
-The AI seems solid, but not allowing a game to be saved and returned to later is a fairly big annoyance, an omitted feature that should be standard practice.
-The decisions on what made it into the release are a bit head scratching at times.
+I like the core concepts around the game, and it really starts to shine as you add in the available expansions.
+The app is well made, without any obvious implementation flaws holding it back and provides tough AI opponents.
+The primary complaint is that online play is limited to real time only.
+Additionally, the decisions on what made it into the release are a bit head scratching at times.
 I am able to spectate an online game (admittedly, a very cool feature we’ve not seen elsewhere), but the app doesn’t track my win/loss record?